Frog & Toad Essex Junction

 Frog&Toad values it's teachers!

-At Frog&Toad we take the time to honor our staff in a multitude of different ways, but one of our favorite methods is give them some public recognition for their efforts and dedication to the field of Early Care and Education!
-Here, as well as in our programs, you will see prominent displays of the Teacher of the Month as well as the Honorable Mention.
+At Frog&Toad we take the time to honor our staff in a multitude of different ways, but one of our favorite methods is to give them some public recognition for their efforts and dedication to the field of Early Care and Education!
+Here, as well as in our programs, you will see prominent displays of the Teacher of the Month as well as the Honorable Mentions.